 [CCO Name] mails a member handbook to newly enrolled or reenrolled members when Oregon Health Authority (OHA) notifies us that you are enrolled in Oregon Health Plan (OHP), as is required by federal law.
 Here is where you can find the most up to date handbook [www.website.com] If you need help or have questions, call Customer Service at [555-555-5555].

 <HELPFUL TIPS Section here such as:>

-m
+Some [CCO Name] members can get extra benefits like <CCO enter examples here>.
+Call [CCO Name] to find out more.

 Refer to the end of handbook for definition of words that may be helpful to know